 Instructions

-- Remove the stems from shiitake mushrooms and thinly slice the caps.
-Trim off the base of enoki and shimeji mushrooms and separate them into smaller or individual pieces.
-Thinly slice green onion.
+- Remove the stems from the shiitake mushrooms and thinly slice the caps.
+Trim off the base of the enoki and shimeji mushrooms, and separate them into smaller stalks or individual pieces.
+Thinly slice the green onion.

-- Place aburaage in a heatproof bowl and pour boiling water over it to remove excess oil.
-Remove it from the bowl and once it has cooled enough to handle, drain off the water.
+- Place the aburaage in a heatproof bowl and pour boiling water over it to remove excess oil.
+Remove it from the bowl, and once it has cooled enough to handle, drain off the water.
 Cut it in half lengthwise and slice it into thin strips.

 - Return the dashi to the pot and bring it to a boil.
-Once boiling, add all the mushrooms, the aburaage, and sake, and simmer them over low heat for 3 minutes.
+Once boiling, add all the mushrooms, aburaage, and sake, and let them simmer over low heat for 3 minutes.
 Then, turn off the heat, add salt and soy sauce, and let the flavors blend.

-- Serve in each bowl and top with the green onions.
+- Serve in individual bowls and top with the green onions.

 Notes

-- You can also use different types of mushrooms, or increase or decrease the number of varieties.
+- You can also use different types of mushrooms, or increase or decrease the number of varieties you use.

 - If you already have bonito dashi or another type of dashi, start from step 3.
-In this case, use 1 ⅔ cups (400ml) of your dashi for 2 servings.
+In that case, use 1 ⅔ cups (400 ml) of your dashi for 2 servings.

 - You can store it in the refrigerator for up to 2 days.